 The Architecture

-The thick columns that support the pilotis structure and the undulating beams are characteristic of the building, and their neat rhythm gives a Japanese flavor to the modern concrete-finished exterior.
-In his 1974 book, Kenchiku ni Ikiru (living for architecture) (1974), Taniguchi states that Takebashi, located near the moat of Edo Castle and the Marunouchi Business District, is “at the interface between past Japan and the modern city of Tokyo.”
-These words are exactly the design philosophy of the museum’s architecture, and they are also an indication of the museum’s mission to be a bearer of history.
+The thick columns that support the pilotis structure and the undulating beams are a defining characteristic of the building, and their neat rhythm gives a Japanese flavor to the modern concrete-finished exterior.
+In his book, Kenchiku ni Ikiru (Living for Architecture) (1974), Taniguchi states that Takebashi, located near the moat of Edo Castle and the Marunouchi Business District, is “at the interface between past Japan and the modern city of Tokyo.”
+These words are exactly the design philosophy of the Museum’s architecture, and they are also an indication of the Museum’s mission to be a bearer of history.

 Architectural overview